by Laura Matter, Garden Hotline Program Manager at Seattle Tilth

 Water in the Garden

 All birds need water for drinking and bathing.
 Titmice and chickadees might bathe five times a day during hot weather to keep cool and to keep their feathers in good shape.
-If you do not have a natural water feature in your garden, adding even a simple bird bath will increase the amount of time birds spend in your yard as well as bring in species that might not otherwise visit.
+If you do not have a natural water feature in your garden, adding even a simple bird bath will increase the amount of time birds spend in your yard, as well as bring in species that might not otherwise visit.
 Keep the water clean, changing it every couple of days to avoid algal and mosquito growth.
 Provide a rough surface on the bottom of the feeder to help little bird feet to grip when they are in the bath.
 Keep the water fairly shallow.
 In larger gardens you can consider adding a larger feature like a pond and even installing waterfalls or other ways to keep the water in motion.
 This will help to keep it clean and attract birds at the same time.

 Luckily for us, our Northwest native plants are great assets to the garden, boasting spring flowers, summer fruit and seeds, fall and winter color, and beautiful evergreen foliage.
 That can mean year round food and shelter for wild birds.

 Choose carefully!
 Some native plants are thicket forming and you will need to allow space for them to spread.
 Others are 200 foot conifers that are only appropriate in the largest of gardens where they will not become a storm hazard or overgrow sidewalks or driveways.
-See our suggestions [LEFT/RIGHT/BELOW?] for some of the best native plants to consider.
-They will supply your garden with a variety of sizes and shapes and attract different types of birds to your garden while also adding attractive plants to your garden that are easy to maintain.
+See our suggestions below for some of the best native plants to consider.
+They will supply your garden with a variety of sizes and shapes and attract different types of birds to your garden while also adding attractive plants that are easy to maintain.

 Your Bird Oasis